metal-stack/metalctl/docs/metalctl_machine_issues.md

 ### Options

 ```
-      --failed-event-threshold duration   the duration up to how long in the past a machine last event error will be counted as an issue [optional] (default 168h0m0s)
   -h, --help                                  help for issues
       --hostname string                       allocation hostname to filter [optional]
       --id string                             ID to filter [optional]
       --image string                          allocation image to filter [optional]
+      --last-event-error-threshold duration   the duration up to how long in the past a machine last event error will be counted as an issue [optional] (default 168h0m0s)
       --mac string                            mac to filter [optional]
       --name string                           allocation name to filter [optional]
       --omit strings                          issue types to omit [optional]
       --only strings                          issue types to include [optional]
       --partition string                      partition to filter [optional]
       --project string                        allocation project to filter [optional]
       --severity string                       issue severity to include [optional]
       --size string                           size to filter [optional]
       --tags strings                          tags to filter, use it like: --tags "tag1,tag2" or --tags "tag3".
 ```

 ### Options inherited from parent commands